 The stats do not lie, you are not alone!
-It’s not a topic that we talk about much, but many women experience painful sex, or other sorts of vulval (side note word says vulval is incorrectly spelt with no suggestion but there is an autocorrect for Viagra…….)pain/pelvic pain .
+It’s not a topic that we talk about much, but many women experience painful sex, or other sorts of vulval (side note word says vulval is incorrectly spelled with no suggestion but there is an autocorrect for Viagra…….)pain/pelvic pain.

 You are not alone.

-You can contact a GP, a support group, specialist, counsellor, or whoever you feel you need.
+You can contact a GP, a support group, specialist, counselor, or whoever you feel you need.
 Don’t be afraid to go out and ask for support.